lentychang/thesis/README.md

 By assumming that if the position patterns of the holes on two parts are close, they should be algined with each other in order to screw them.

+## ToDO
+1. remove submodules and merge into one repo.
+2. remove all ide related code since vs code is now able to attach to remote container. there's no need to install inside container.
+3. assign dependent packages' version explicitly
+4. move CAD models into repos. with git lfs
+5. write test code
+6. CI with travis

 ## Future work
 1. Active Extrinsic constraints localization: Localize objects by using gripper as locating fixture.